 The UCC is utilizing a tele-mental health platform that allows us to provide counseling services confidentially and as safely as possible without the need for masks.
 There are also private rooms at the UCC that can be reserved for tele-mental health sessions for those students needing a confidential space free from interruptions.
-These spaces will only be available to students residing on-campus during during the two week pause that the University is now taking to flatten the curve of the coronavirus spread.
 We ask that students bring their own device to utilize for their tele-therapy session to minimize the risk of exposure and the cleaning required in the room between sessions.
 Thank you for your cooperation.

 Whenever possible, please call the UCC prior to coming to our office (574) 631-7336 and use the “Well Door” on the southeast side of the building (near Zahm Hall) to enter St. Liam Hall.